Boavizta/cloud-scanner/README.md

 ## ⚠ Current limitations

+Cloud scanner is stable, but with limited functionality.

 At the moment:

 - Returns _empty_ impacts (i.e. zero values) for EC2 the instance _types_ that are not listed in Boavizta database.